mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 :checkered_flag: Submit a screenshot showing an InfluxDB gauge receiving the light values from Node-RED.
 Note, this question is asking for a gauge rather than a graph.
 Name the file "InfluxDBGauge.jpg".

-:checkered_flag: Summary: On a single pdf named Your_Last_Name_First_Name_Project3.pdf, include the following clearly labelled files:
+:checkered_flag: Summary: On a single pdf named Your_Last_Name_First_Name_Project3.pdf, include the following clearly labelled files (10 points each):

-FILE                 ABBREVIATED DESCRIPTION

 LightBlue1.jpg       Screen shot of phone connection